 These shots were taken in my van when I picked it up, in the rain.
-I was happy to find them because this was way before I started blogging.

 I had no idea what I was doing or what color I wanted to paint the cabinet, so I just brought it back inside and put it in the corner.
 It has been there ever since, looking sad and pathetic.

 Add a shelf to corner cabinet

 When I started blogging a year or so later I thought, “Maybe I will finish that cabinet”.
 I cut another shelf since it needed three but only came with two.
 I even primed it with some oops paint, you can see it is a different color.
 Then I had to decide what color to paint it again…and I moved on to something else.